iamprim0rdial/Bug-Hunting-Resource/README.md

    # Jai shree Radhe krishna
 ## Hi 👋, I'm Vishal aka prim0rdial

-**Welcome to the Bug Hunting Resource🐞 repository! 🎯 Everything you find here is the result of hard work put in by me, alongside resources I have collected from various sources across the internet, including platforms like Twitter, LinkedIn, Medium articles and other websites.
-I created this repository so that all the information is in one place for you, saving you time and effort! ⏳ If you're new to bug hunting, or just looking for a consolidated source of information, this repo will be your guide.
+**Welcome to the Bug Hunting Resource🐞 repository! 🎯 Everything you find here is the result of hard work, I have collected from various sources across the internet, including platforms like Twitter, LinkedIn, Medium articles and other websites.
+I created this repository so that all the information is in one place for you, saving your time and effort! ⏳ If you're new to bug hunting, or just looking for a consolidated source of information, this repo will be your guide.
 Please feel free to use the resource and **contribute** by adding or updating content! 💻**

 ### Why this repo?
 **My goal with this repository is to help anyone starting in bug hunting or security research.
 There's no need to waste time searching around for various resources – it's all here for you. 💡**